aaronzuefeldt/aaronzuefeldt/README.md

 - 👋 Hi, I’m @aaronzuefeldt
 - 👀 I’m interested in ...
 Game Development, Web Development
 - 🌱 I’m currently learning ...
-Python
+C#
 - 💞️ I’m looking to collaborate on ...
-Websites bolstering progressive causes
+Games
 - 📫 How to reach me ... message me on github

 <!---